Team Colors Weave-along: Tips and Tricks for Getting Started

 Find a place for direct warping your loom.

 I happen to have a dining-room table that works great for a 3-yard warp and makes the process simple.
 However, the process can be adapted in many creative ways depending on when and where you are warping.
 I have warped my rigid-heddle loom in state parks and motel parking lots and off the tailgate of my old Toyota.
-I highly recommend Liz Gibson’s “Slots and Holes” video for offering warping options that may work for your needs.
+I highly recommend Liz Gipson’s “Slots and Holes” video for offering warping options that may work for your needs.

 Prep for direct warping.